What is Mexico's pathway to limit global warming to 1.5°C?

 Fuel shares refer only to energy demand of the sector.
 Deployment of synthetic fuels is not represented in these pathways.

 The Deep Electrification pathway, which best captures the rapid cost reductions seen in renewables over the past decade and the potential for future deployment, shows the fastest electrification rate.
-By 2050, electricity could make up 56% of the fuel mix, which can be achieved through increased use of electric vehicles and trains.
+By 2050, electricity could make up 56% of the transport fuel mix, which can be achieved through increased use of electric vehicles (EVs) and trains.

 Mexico's transport sector direct CO₂ emissions (from energy demand)